GDQuest/website/content/docs/guidelines/style-guides/game-art/index.md

 - Orange and blue portals can be two parts of the same system.
 - Blue walls and floor can suggest a safe environment while the red lava reads as unsafe.
-- A green player and a purple enemy suggest opposite entities.
+- A green player and a purple enemy indicate opposite characters.

 ### Use lighter outline colors ###